survivejs/webpack-book/manuscript/developing/01_getting_started.md

 The `entry` path could be given as a relative one.
 The [context](https://webpack.js.org/configuration/entry-context/#context) field can be used to configure that lookup.
 Given plenty of places expect absolute paths, preferring them over absolute paths everywhere avoids confusion.

+T> Even though often entries are paths to modules, they can also be paths to loaders returning code.
+The *Extending with Loaders* chapter discusses the idea.
+An entry can also be a function that returns a path or a `Promise` resolving to a path.

 T> **Trailing commas** are used in the book examples on purpose as it gives cleaner diffs for the code examples.
 You learn to enforce this rule in the *Linting JavaScript* chapter.

 T> `[name]` is a placeholder.
 Placeholders are discussed in detail in the *Adding Hashes to Filenames* chapter.